atc0005/ansible-playbook-lxd-testenv/docs/lxd-setup-containers.md

 Run playbook against relevant inventory.
 In this case, we target our testing inventory from the main directory:

+`ansible-playbook -i inventories/testing lxd-setup-containers.yml -K`

+This step is handled automatically as part of using the site-wide playbook, `site.yml`:

-`ansible-playbook -i inventories/testing lxd-setup.yml -K`
+`ansible-playbook -i inventories/testing site.yml -K`

 ## Playbook runtime